One of benefits of using Kubernetes it keeps our containers running somewhere cluster.

 3. EXEC Probe

-An Exec probe do some commands you provide inside the container and checks the command’s exit status code.
+An Exec probe does some commands you provide inside the container and checks the command’s exit status code.

 If the status code is declared 0, the probe is successful.